jwzhanggy/tinyBIG/docs/guides/quick_start.md

     100%|██████████| 4542/4542 [00:00<00:00, 2221117.96it/s]
     Extracting ./data/MNIST/raw/t10k-labels-idx1-ubyte.gz to ./data/MNIST/raw
     ```

-The above code will download mnist from torchvision to a local directory `'./data/'`.
+The `mnist_data.load(cache_dir='./data/')` method will download mnist from torchvision to a local directory `'./data/'`.

-With the `train_loader` and `test_loader`, we can access the MNIST image and label data mini-batches as follows:
+With the `train_loader` and `test_loader`, we can access the MNIST image and label mini-batches in the training and
+testing sets as follows:

 ```python
 for X, y in train_loader: